DoktorVati/Zig-Zag/README.md

 2. I. Download [Android Studio](https://developer.android.com/studio).
    II.
 Clone the ZigZag repository from Git.
    III.
 Open the Android/ZigZag file inside Android Studio.

 ---

+## iOS

+The iOS platform of Zig Zag was built in XCode using swift and swiftUI.
+To run the application follow these steps:

+1. Download XCode from the app store on a compatible MAC
+2. Clone the github repository into a file on your system
+3. Open XCode and select the ZigZag folder from the Apple folder of your cloned repository

+---